gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step 10 api error handler
+Handle an error when calling an api by
+* dispatch an action in the api call catch block
+* set the error message in the league store
+* show the error message in the Error component
+* dismiss the error in the Error component by dispatching an action that clears the error message

+Also added the [fontawesome](https://fontawesome.com/) to the project for some nice icons.

 ## step 09 must be logged in
 Did a few things